How to File a Cerebral Palsy Lawsuit

 Working with an experienced legal team to handle your cerebral palsy lawsuit can help ensure your child has resources needed to receive the best care.

 Get a free case review today to learn more about accessing financial compensation to help your family pay for life-changing cerebral palsy treatment.

 Can you sue for cerebral palsy?

 You may be able to sue for cerebral palsy if you believe the condition could have been prevented.
-However, it must be proven that a medical professional or a medical facility demonstrated neglect or malpractice that resulted in cerebral palsy.

 How long do cerebral palsy lawsuits take?